 Doctor of Philosophy (Griffith University), Master of Laws Human Rights and Social Justice (University of New South Wales)

-Katie Woolaston is an inter-disciplinary researcher, lawyer and lecturer in the School of Law at QUT.
+Katie Woolaston is an inter-disciplinary researcher, lawyer and Senior Lecturer in the School of Law at QUT.
 She holds a Masters in Law (specialising in Human Rights & Social Justice) from the University of New South Wales, and a PhD in Environmental Law from Griffith University.
 Dr Woolaston’s research is focused on international and domestic wildlife law and the regulation of the human-wildlife relationship.
 She is particularly interested in using the social sciences to resolve long-held and deeply-rooted attitudes and values that are contrary to conservation and embedding such processes in law and policy.
-Dr Woolaston’s current research is focused on dingo management and stakeholder collaboration on K’Gari-Fraser Island, and integration of One Health approaches in wildlife trade and environmental policy in the wake of COVID-19.
-She was an expert on the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) panel concerning Biodiversity and Pandemics, is an Associate Editor of the Asia-Pacific Journal of Environmental Law, and a Board Member of Australia’s National Environmental Law Association.
-Her first book, titled ‘Ecological Vulnerability: The Law and Governance of Human-Wildlife Relationships’ is to be published by Cambridge University Press later this year.
+Dr Woolaston’s current research is focused on human-wildlife conflicts, and the integration of One Health approaches in wildlife trade and environmental policy in the wake of COVID-19.
+She was an expert on the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) panel concerning Biodiversity and Pandemics, and is on the Technical Advisory Group of the United Nations Environment Program 'Nature4Health' Initiative.
+She is an Associate Editor of the Asia-Pacific Journal of Environmental Law, and Vice-President of Australia’s National Environmental Law Association.
+Her first book, titled ‘Ecological Vulnerability: The Law and Governance of Human-Wildlife Relationships’ was published by Cambridge University Press in 2022.

 Katie has undertaken media engagements on the issue of human-wildlife conflict.
 A selection of these media engagements if available below.